Diversifying Study Abroad Travel Scholarship

 - Demonstrate financial need

 - Are first-generation college students (neither parent earned a bachelor’s degree)

 - Have demonstrated ability and motivation to address disadvantages or discrimination

 - Have overcome barriers to academic success or life experiences that may contribute to an atypical or unique perspective

 - May be persons with disabilities or veterans

 - Have the motivation and potential to make a positive contribution to the University

-You are invited to apply for all of the Global Education Office (GEO) scholarships for which you qualify.
+Students are invited to apply for all of the Global Education Office (GEO) scholarships for which they are eligible.
 The Global Education Office (GEO) is committed to assisting as many students as possible.
-Therefore, priority will be given to students who have not received previous funding from the Global Education Office (GEO).
-In addition, if selected for an award, each applicant will only receive one scholarship per application cycle.
+Therefore, preference will be given to students with financial need and/or who have not received previous funding from the Global Education Office (GEO).

 During or upon return from the study abroad program, GEO scholarship recipients are required to provide the following: